getodk/docs/odk1-src/aggregate-app-engine.rst

 .. warning::

   This document only applies ODK Aggregate v1.x.
-See `upcoming changes to Aggregate <https://forum.opendatakit.org/t/upcoming-changes-to-aggregate/17582>`_ for more information.
+See `why we are removing App Engine support <https://forum.opendatakit.org/t/upcoming-changes-to-aggregate/17582>`_ for more information.

 .. note::